rossGardiner/ese1-main/README.md

 ## Installation

-Download the App by running the installer on the USB stick provided.
+Consult the User Guide in the Release Notes for help with Installation.

 ## Usage